OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/README.md

 or you can try to use in current menu `find` commands (only available for CoinGecko and CoinPaprika)

-## chart <a name="chart"></a>

-Display chart for loaded coin.
-Depends from which source you loaded the coin different parameters for chart will be available:

 ## disc <a name="disc"></a>

 ```